-- B4.1 Boats shall be dry in light ship condition without crew and shall include the following: - a) Internal ballast, if any, which shall be fixed below the cabin sole, or as low as possible at any station and fixed to the hull structure to prevent movement. - b) Batteries. - c) Fixed and/or essentially permanent interior accommodation, hatch covers and floor boards. - d) Fixed and/or essentially permanent machinery, electrical and plumbing systems. - e) Outboard engine in the position as carried on board while racing, properly secured on its bracket, or stowed on board, with its center of gravity abaft the mast. - f) Mast, boom, spinnaker pole and/or sprit, if any, in their normal position when racing upwind.
+- B4.1 Boats shall be dry in light ship condition without crew and shall include the following: - a) Internal ballast, if any, shall be permanently fixed below the cabin sole, or as low as possible.
+Permanently fixed is considered firmly secured by bolting or gluing that prevents any movement while racing. - b) Batteries. - c) Fixed and/or essentially permanent interior accommodation, hatch covers and floor boards. - d) Fixed and/or essentially permanent machinery, electrical and plumbing systems. - e) Outboard engine in the position as carried on board while racing, properly secured on its bracket, or stowed on board, with its center of gravity abaft the mast. - f) Mast, boom, spinnaker pole and/or sprit, if any, in their normal position when racing upwind.
 Masts shall be raked aft to the limit of their adjustment.
 Where this limit is forward of the vertical the mast shall be set vertical.